habbes/experiments/ODataSlimUrlParserConcept/README.md

 This PoC focuses on query options, and especially expression parsing since that's more complex that parsing path segments or even a select clause.
 If we can get something that works for expressions, than we can extend it to support other types of clauses.

+This implementation assume that we have the full source string in memory, and that it's acceptable to keep the source in memory for the duration of the parsing and processing of the parsed nodes.
+(TODO, we'll need to keep the original source string after the semantic parse?)

+`ODataQueryOptionsParser` also keeps the source string in memory via the `Uri` input it takes.
+However, we can discard of the parser after we have the semantic expression tree, and therefore we no longer need to keep the original source string in memory.
+But the cost is that we had to allocate many substrings for the individual values

 ## Code organization

 - [`Lib`](./Lib): The project implementing the lightweight OData URI parser.